Your brand is unquestionably one of your most important assets. So it stands to reason that you should pay close attention to protecting it.

 The main benefit of having a registered trademark for your business name is that it gives you the absolute right to stop a competitor using the same business name.
 Without a trademark you would have to fight a potentially difficult, expensive and uncertain passing off claim.

-Small business owners are often daunted by the prospect of applying for a trademark but the truth is that it is a relatively easy application process that can be done entirely online on the IPO website.
+Small business owners are often daunted by the prospect of applying for a trademark but the truth is that, when you know how, it is a relatively easy application process that can be done entirely online on the IPO website.
 The fees are affordable for most small businesses – for UK protection in one class the fees are £175 or £200 depending on what service you opt for.
 Do be sure to get your application absolutely right though as the Intellectual Property Office does not give refunds for incorrectly submitted applications.

-Once the application is received, the IPO publish the application and there is a two month window in which objections can be made, most likely by competitors who think that the mark is too similar to theirs and will risk confusion.
-If your application isn’t challenged, you should be the owner of a shiny new trademark within 4 to 6 months from the date of your application.
+Once the application for a trademark that is capable of being registered is received, the IPO publish the application and there is a two month window in which objections can be made, most likely by competitors who think that the mark is too similar to theirs and will risk confusion.
+If your application isn’t challenged, you should be the owner of a shiny new trademark within 3 to 4 months from the date of your application.

-Once you have your trademark, if a competitor comes along and starts to use your name, then a simple “Cease and Desist” letter (essentially a letter stating that you own the trademark, they are infringing it and if they don’t stop using it you will take legal action) should see them off… However, do be very careful not to make an unjustified or groundless threat, as making an allegation of trademark infringement could result in the other party bringing a claim against you for unjustified threats.
-If in doubt, consult your lawyer!
+Once you have your registered trademark, if a competitor comes along and starts to use your name, then a simple “Cease and Desist” letter (essentially a letter stating that you own the registered trademark, they are infringing it and if they don’t stop using it you will take legal action) should see them off… However, do be very careful not to make an unjustified or groundless threat, as making an allegation of trademark infringement could result in the other party bringing a claim against you for unjustified threats.

 It might also be worth you registering your business name as a limited company if you think at any point in the future you may want to trade through a limited company, in order to prevent anyone else from taking the name.
 The company can remain dormant until you want to trade through it, but you must file dormant accounts and annual returns.
 It is also possible to trade through a limited company that has a different name to your trading name but most businesses like the name to be the same.
 A common mistake is thinking that registering a company name will give you the same protection as registering a trademark – it won’t; all it does is prevent someone else registering a company with the same name, they could still trade under your business name if you haven’t trade marked it.